folio-org/okapi/doc/guide.md

 contains a LaunchDescriptor, it will be used.
 This way, we can adapt to what ever deployment needs the installation will have.

+Note that the deployment and discovery stuff is transient, Okapi does not store any of that in its database.
+If a node goes down, the processes on it will die too.
+When it gets restarted, modules need to be deployed on it again, either via Okapi, or through some other means.

+The discovery data is kept in a shared map, so as long as there is one Okapi running on the cluster, the map will survive.
+But if the whole cluster is taken down, the discovery data is lost.
+It would be fairly useless at that point anyway.

 ### Request Processing

 Any number of modules can request registration on a single URI